Choosing a somatic Therapist

 3. Are they registered with a recognised professional body like BACP, UKCP, COSCA, BABCP, BPS?

+Do they have a professional body?
+Do they recieve supervision?
 Can you check the website of the professional body?
 Do they have ethical guidelines?
 Is there protection for you if things go awry?
+There is no protection for you if the provider is not registered with a relevant and legitimate professional body.

 4. How much experience do they have?